aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 where the use of the "by-path" links ensures that the SD card is
 mounted regardless of the device name.
 You can check on the compute
-node the particular name your system uses.
-Finally, reboot the client
+node the particular name your system uses by listing the contents of
-and verify the disk is mounted.
+the `by-path` directory.
+Finally, reboot the client and verify the
+disk is mounted.

 ### Step 27: Create the scratch and opt partitions on the head node